rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 You should back up or configure replication for all business-critical data.
-Make sure you test these processes and confirm that they are consistent with the solution RPO and RTO goals.
+Make sure you test these processes and confirm that they are consistent with the solution recovery point objective (RPO) and recovery time objective (RTO) goals.

 #### Logging